After building a successful business, former Army Ranger Leo Jenkins bought one to drive from Alaska to the Dakotas so he could drink a beer.

 "Being in nature in general is an incredibly necessary and cathartic experience for veterans.
 It provides crucial time for much-needed introspection," Jenkins says.

-Indeed, if RVs are the luxurious land yachts of the highways and campgrounds, these are the rough-and-ready road trawlers of the byways, beaches and roads less traveled, engineered for ranging far and roughing it in style.
+Indeed, if RVs are the luxurious land yachts of the highways and campgrounds, these are the rough-and-ready road trawlers of the bi-ways, byways, beaches and roads less traveled, While they may not be the snazziest vehicle you’ll ever see – though many are remarkable works of automotive craftsmanship – they are engineered for ranging far and roughing it in style.

-And because of their smaller, nimbler size, they are able to go more places and offer greater flexibility than their larger cousins ever could.
+And because of their smaller, more nimbler size, they are able to go more places and offer greater flexibility than their larger more cumbersome cousins ever could.

-For Straub and her husband, a Navy officer, getting a 1997 VW EuroVan last year gave them a chance to connect before his deployment to Djibouti.
-Stationed on Whidbey Island near Seattle, the avid backpackers found camping problematic after the birth of their now-3-year-old daughter.
+For Straub and her husband, a Navy officer, getting a 1997 VW EuroVan last year meant giving gave them a chance to connect before his deployment to Djibouti.
+Stationed on Whidbey Island near Seattle, the couple were both avid backpackers found camping problematic after but since the birth of their now-3-three-year-old daughter, Nora, camping had become problematic.
 The van provided a perfect solution.

 "Before he left, we did a two-week road trip down the coast to northern California and then back up through central Oregon.
 When we wanted to stop, we just found a spot by the ocean or some state park.
 It was great not having to worry about hotels and just going wherever we wanted to go.
 That trip alone made getting the van worthwhile."

-With a bed built into the back, it’s all just big enough to fit the family of three and their dog.
+With a bed built into the back, it’s all just big enough to fit the family of three and their dog Buddy.

-After her husband deployed, mother and daughter continued to explore the region, from Mount Rainier to winter camping on remote Neah Bay along Washington state's watery border with Canada.
+After her husband deployed, mother and daughter continued to explore with trips throughout the region, ranging from expeditions up Mount Rainier to winter camping on remote Neah Bay along Washington state's State’s watery border with Canada.

 "The weather was freezing on that trip, but that propane heater worked amazingly well.
 It was so nice to be able to go out in the middle of winter and be able to cook and sleep comfortably and still feel like we were camping."

-For veterans already adept at moving, living in tight spaces, and adapting technology to a mobile life, even a modestly equipped van can mean a lifestyle in stripped-down simplicity — a full-time life of traveling and exploring.
+For veterans already adept at moving working at the move, living in tight spaces, and adapting technology to a mobile life, even a modestly equipped van can mean finding a complete lifestyle in stripped-down simplicity. — That is, making van life a full-time life of traveling and exploring.

-It’s what Jenkins calls “embracing the art of nomadicity,” in which the right person with the right mindset can truly live anywhere.
+It’s what Jenkins calls "embracing the art of nomadicity," -- the new normal of anywhere computing that, in which the the right person with the right mindset, can mean truly live anywhere living.
 Even in the back of a van.

 Jenkins left the Army in 2007 in search of a new perspective, eventually becoming an entrepreneur and building a successful gym and fitness business in Denver.

-But first he wanted to make a detour to the Dakotas so he could scratch off the last two states on his beer-drinking bucket list to knock back a cold one in all 50 states.
+But first, he wanted to make a detour to the Dakotas so he could scratch off the last two states on his beer-drinking bucket list to knock back a cold one in all fifty 50 states.

-Within 24 hours, he bought an old red Dodge 2500 van with 80,000 miles on it — and a bed already built into the back — for $5,000.
-He named his new ride Falcor and was on his way south the same day.
+Within 24 hours, he bought an old red Dodge 2500 van with 80,000 miles on it, — but and a bed already built into the back, — for $5,000.
+He named his new ride Falcor and He was on his way south the same day.
+He named his new ride Falcor.

-Soon he added a few special modifications, including solar power, refrigerator, stove, roof rack, cargo box, pullup bar, awning and more.
+Soon, he added adds a few special modifications of his own, including a full solar system power, refrigerator, stove, roof rack, cargo box, pull-up bar, awning and more.

 His third book, "First Train Out of Denver," just released in April, was written from that van he bought in Alaska, which he’s been living in for the past 20 months.